yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 Export cluster database logs to third-party tools for analysis and customization.
 You can export the following types of logs:

-- Query log.
-This the standard [PostrgreSQL logging](https://www.postgresql.org/docs/11/runtime-config-logging.html) facility.
+- Database query log.
+This is the standard [PostgreSQL logging](https://www.postgresql.org/docs/11/runtime-config-logging.html) facility.
 Using these settings you can log query statements and errors.
-- Audit log.
+- Database audit log.
 Using the [PostgreSQL Audit Extension](https://www.pgaudit.org/#) ([pgaudit](https://github.com/pgaudit/pgaudit/blob/1.3.2/README.md)), the audit log provides more fine-grained logs often required to comply with government, financial, or ISO certifications.

 Exporting logs may incur additional costs for network transfer, especially for cross-region and internet-based transfers.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).